Gapan: Cityhood

 By virtue of Republic Act No. 9022 and its ratification in a plebiscite subsequently held on August 25, 2001, Gapan was converted into a component city of Nueva Ecija.
 Ernesto L. Natividad became the first city mayor of Gapan.

+Languages

+Tagalog is the main language in Gapan.
+Kapampangan and Ilocano are also used.

 Geography

 Gapan is located in the southern part of the province.
 It is bounded to the north by Peñaranda and San Leonardo, to the east by the Gen. Tinio, to the south by San Miguel in neighboring Bulacan province, and to the west by San Isidro.

 Gapan is 23 km from Cabanatuan, 37 km from Palayan, and 93 km from Manila.